ibm-cloud-docs/discovery-data/upload-data.md

 1. Click **Next**.
 1. Browse for the files you want to crawl.

-    [IBM Cloud]{: tag-ibm-cloud}: You can drag documents that you want to add to your collection.
+    [IBM Cloud]{: tag-ibm-cloud} You can drag documents that you want to add to your collection.

     For more information about supported file types, see [Supported file types](/docs/discovery-data?topic=discovery-data-collections#supportedfiletypes).
 1. Click **Finish**.